Last updated 5th July, 2018

 Crimes of the past are often forgotten.
 They slide back into history and only those directly involved maintain a memory of their tragic events.
 We can learn a great deal from history and the area of true crime is no different.

 The crimes that took place and the police investigations into them can give us a fascinating glimpse of how different things were back then.
 The challenges faced by communities and police forces and how criminal investigations and crimes themselves have evolved through the years.
 There are some fantastic true crime podcasts out there, many of which come from True Crime Historian who tells some wonderful tales of America’s past through the newspapers and media printed at that time.
+Sword & Scale is another true crime podcast deserving of a mention and of course the Serial podcasts which have gripped the nation.

-While podcasts may be a very modern concept, utilizing the technology we now have available at our fingertips, they have provided an unique and engaging method of telling true crime and of course, discussions of interesting cases and new findings between historians and authors alike.
+While podcasts may be a very modern concept, utilizing the technology we now have available at our fingertips, they have provided a unique and engaging method of telling true crime and of course, discussions of interesting cases and new findings between historians and authors alike.
 The telling of true crime is evolving and I for one think this is a great thing.